payara/ecosystem-security-connectors/openid-standalone/README.md

 Multitenancy is disabled by default for performance reasons.
 To enable it, set the MicroProfile Configuration property `payara.security.openid.sessionScopedConfiguration` to `true`.
 To specify it directly in the application, you can place it in the [microprofile-config.properties](https://download.eclipse.org/microprofile/microprofile-config-1.4/microprofile-config-spec.html#default_configsources) file.

+NOTE: If you use the security connector in EAR and you want to specify configuration properties in `microprofile-config.properties`, note that you need to place the `microprofile-config.properties` file in a JAR file in the `lib` directory in the `EAR`.
+This will make the properties visible for all modules in the EAR.
+If you place the `microprofile-config.properties` file only in the WAR inside the EAR, it will be ignored even if you use the connector only in the WAR application.

 Dynamic configuration is possible using Expression Language to specify the properties in the configuration annotations as described in [Payara Community](https://docs.payara.fish/community/docs/documentation/payara-server/public-api/openid-connect-support.html#el-support) and [Payara Enterprise](https://docs.payara.fish/enterprise/docs/documentation/payara-server/public-api/openid-connect-support.html#el-support) documentation.

 #### Example for multitenancy